reframejs/reframe/docs/overview.template.md

 At this point the dev team will have no choice than to acquire knowledge about JavaScript and a view library such as React.
 If the team would have chosen Node & React instead, they would have spared themselves the time to learn a new platform.

-> With React, you learn once and are able to write anywhere.
+> With React, you can learn one API to be able to write views for all kinds of views (DOM, HTML, native, etc.)

 This is a powerful proposition that only JavaScript & React can offer.